jantenhove/GoodWeLogger/README.md

 ## Connecting hardware
 The RS485 connector on the inverter is located under a screw plate at the bottom of the inverter (next to the WiFi-module).
 It is a 6-pin green screw terminal (female) you can order the male counterpart on Ebay/AliExpress/Farnell.
 You might also use Dupont wires that you insert directly in the female connector.
 The first pin is the pin at the backside of the inverter.

-***Above information applies to the GWxxxD-NS inverters.
-Other models might use a different method of connection.
+***Above information applies to the GWxxxD-NS range of inverters.
+Other models might use a different method of connecting.
 Consult your inverter manual.***

 Connect the RS485 converter to your inverter like this: